Danes Hill House

 Danes Hill School

-As with the original building of Danes Hill, its transition from private house to school is poorly documented, but we know that it opened its doors for business as a school in 1947 with 16 pupils.
+As with the original building of Danes Hill, its transition from a private house to a private school is poorly documented, but we know that it opened its doors for business as a school in 1947 with 16 pupils.
 By 1948, it was being advertised as a boarding and day preparatory school with J Hendy-Morton and T J Powell-Shehan as Principals.
 In 1951, F R H ‘Billy’ Bevan had joined Hendy-Morton as Principal and in 1952, the first scholarships to public schools had been won, with the school roll expanded to 61 boys.
 By 1954, Bevan had been joined by J F ‘Jack’ Beckett as joint Principal; fees in that year being 58 guineas a term for boarders and £28.17.6d for day boys.
 Messrs Bevan and Beckett continued their successful partnership until 1967, during which time Danes Hill’s local reputation was firmly established.

 In 1969, Danes Hill was bought by the triumvirate of Graham Hill, Michael Bolan and J E Todd, and it was during this time that Danes Hill’s expansion and educational changes really came on apace.
 A major step was taken in 1975 when boarding was abandoned, and in the following year the school acquired the lease for Wren’s Hill and the Ridgeway on which much needed new playing fields were constructed.
 From 1980 onwards, the school took boys from the age of 4, and the Lower School was able to flourish with the construction of its own purpose-built and self-contained classroom block.